chrisheninger/rental-resume.com/README.md

 # :city_sunset: :page_facing_up: rental-resume.com

 ## About the project
 Rental Resume is a simple [ReactJS](https://github.com/facebook/react) single page application.
-It was made as a proof of concept by [@chrisheninger](https://github.com/chrisheninger) and [@ryanwiemer](https://github.com/ryanwiemer).
-If you have a great idea for a new feature or something to make it better we would love to hear your feedback.
-If you notice that we're doing something in our code that would be considered an antipattern, or you have a question about why we did something the way we did, please let us know!
+It was made as a proof of concept by [@chrisheninger](https://github.com/chrisheninger) and [@ryanwiemer](https://github.com/ryanwiemer) in early 2016.

+If you have an idea for a new feature or something that could make this better we would love to hear your feedback.
+If you notice that we're doing anything in our code that looks wrong– or if you have a question about why we did something the way we did– please let us know!

+## Want to contribute?
+Feel free to file a issue + pull request with a detailed description of what you updated and why.
+Bonus points if you resolve open issues!

 ## Setting up the development environment
   - Clone the repo